Periods of join algebraic cycles: Cycle class and Hodge loci of join algebraic cycles

 Since both are Artinian Gorenstein ideals of socle in degree $(d-2)(\frac{n}{2}+1)$, they are equal and \eqref{eqjoinAGalg} follows from \cref{rmkeqidealAG}.$ \blacksquare$

 In \cref{subsecQFF} we recalled the quadratic fundamental form, which is a second order invariant of the Hodge loci that vanishes when the corresponding Hodge locus is smooth and reduced.
-As a consequence of \cref{thm2} we can relate the quadratic fundamental form of $V_{[J(Z_1,Z_2)]}$ with those of $V_{[Z_1]}$ and $V_{[Z_2]}$ as in \cref{corqff}, which we prove in the following.
+As a consequence of \cref{thm2} we can relate the quadratic fundamental form of $V_{[J(Z_1,Z_2)]}$ with those of $V_{[Z_1]}$ and $V_{[Z_2]}$ as follows.